Climate Change and Girls’ Education in Uganda

 The Action

 In response, the SYD girls organized an advocacy walk through Kanungu, carrying signs to raise awareness of the link between climate change and girls’ education.
-They invited community members to a public event where they performed a skit and unveiled a mural that illustrated the issue.
+93 community members attended a public event where the SYD club performed a skit and unveiled a mural that illustrated the issue.
 These tools sparked dialogue and inspired solution-oriented discussions with participation from the wider community.
-The mural remains on display in Kanungu, serving as a teaching tool and reminder of the importance of educating girls.
 In addition, local county council leaders committed to ensuring every household can properly dispose of plastic waste and has a compost pit, a climate action that both helps mitigate climate change and produces rich compost for agriculture.

 The Impact